What is Return on Invested Capital?

 Return on Invested Capital is a profitability or performance measure of the return earned by those who provide capital, namely the firm’s bondholders and stockholders.
 Return on Invested Capital (ROIC) can be defined as follows:

 There are three key insights to be gained from this definition:

-- We use book value of debt and equity rather than market value because market value incorporates expectations for the future, but book value removes these expectations to isolate a measure of current profitability.
+- We use the book value of debt and equity rather than the market value because market value incorporates expectations for the future, but book value removes these expectations to more accurately indicate current profitability.
 Furthermore, we net out cash because the interest income from cash is not a component of operating income.

-- We account for the timing difference as the capital must first be invested before the invested capital begins generating earnings.
-Some analysts will opt to take an average of the invested capital in the prior and current period.
+- We account for the timing difference, as the capital must first be invested before the invested capital begins generating earnings.
+Some analysts will opt to take an average of the invested capital amount in the prior and current periods.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 The primary reason for comparing a firm’s return on invested capital to its weighted average cost of capital – WACC – is to see whether the company destroys or creates value.
 If the ROIC is greater than the WACC, then value is being created as the firm invests in profitable projects.
 Conversely, if the ROIC is lower than the WACC, then value is being destroyed as the firm earns a return on its projects that is lower than the cost of funding the projects.

 In macroeconomic theory, when a firm gains economic profits in a certain industry, there is an incentive created for new entrants to compete for profits until there are no more economic, or growth, profits to be made – only “normal” profits.
 A firm being able to consistently earn an ROIC greater than its WACC is an indicator of a strong economic moat and of the firm’s ability to sustain its competitive advantage.
 Following this logic, it would make sense to assume that ROIC converges to WACC in the long run.